 - Keep your text simple and easy to read, divided up into subheadings.
 People like to scan content and look for points that interest them.
 Make it easy for them to do so.

 - Add as many visuals as possible – photos, infographics, drawings, memes, GIFs, – and consider some “homemade” videos as well.

 - Video has become a hugely popular method for users to get information.
 Explainer and “how-to” videos can capture attention when text cannot.
-Check out some videos that have been created by Dollar Shave Club, by WD-40, and others.
-They are informal and entertaining/educational.
-Many small businesses create their own videos using available software tools, many for free.
+Check out some videos that WD-40, Dollar Shave Club, and others have produced.
+They are informal and entertaining or educational.
+Many small businesses create their videos using available software tools, many of which are free.
 And if you can make them informal, featuring yourself and your team or customers, all the better.
 This personalizes your brand and makes you appear genuine to readers and followers.

-- If you are not a “creative” who is able to engage readers, then you may want to contract out with a freelance writer or use a writing service that has a creative copywriting department, like Trust My Paper- someone or a service that is able to take the topics you supply and craft amazing posts on a regular schedule, to keep your blog current and followers returning for more.
+- If you are not a “creative” who can engage readers, then you may want to contract out with a freelance writer or use a writing service that has a creative copywriting department, like Trust My Paper—someone or a service that can take the topics you supply and craft amazing posts on a regular schedule—to keep your blog current and followers returning for more.

 Top WordPress Digital And Content Marketing Tips

 Beyond content creation, there are a number of WordPress digital content marketing tactics that can be implemented through the use of WordPress and the many plugins to which you have access.
 Here are six of them.

 01. Get a Good WordPress Theme – It’s Key for Brand Awareness

 The top of the sales funnel is brand awareness.
 And having a theme that matches your brand is the first step.

 There are literally thousands of WordPress themes from which you can choose.
 And they are also customizable.
 You want a theme that matches your company’s “brand.”
 Obviously, a business that offers kids’ toys and games will not have the same theme as one that offers medical devices for senior citizens.